Diversity vs. Inclusion or Diversity and Inclusion?

 In our previous post, we discussed the business value of diversity and inclusion.
 Ideas of diversity and inclusion in the workplace aren’t simply terms that are thrown around.
 They should be real, specific and measurable components of a business strategy.

-Before you can build an effective strategy that feels relevant and modern in 2018, some distinctions should be made between diversity and inclusion.
+Before you can build an effective strategy that feels relevant and modern, some distinctions should be made between diversity and inclusion.
 The terms are often used together, and they do intersect with one another, but they also have distinctions that are important.

 In an article posted on Forbes.com featuring an interview with author and HR Consultant Jennifer Brown, she describes diversity as who’s sitting around the leadership table, the people being recruited, and the people being promoted internally.